freeway-projects/push-server-data/README.md

 If you have restrictions on SSH on the backup server change the configuration to allow the server to log in.

+The script will need to run mysql, mysqldump and pg_dump without being prompted for a password.

 This script should normally be copied to /usr/local/sbin and made runnable by root.
 It can be run via cron and would normally be run once per day when the server is quiet.